danisotelo/px4_ros2_humble/README.md

 ```

 ### Build Docker Image and Run
+Now, go into the `.env` file and change the `HOST_USER` environment variable to your actual host user.
 Building the Docker image and running the container from the Dockerfile using Docker-Compose is really simple, you just need to run:
 ```
 cd ~/px4_ros2_humble
 docker-compose build